tsers-js/core/README.md

 ## Usage

 TSERS provides only one public function via `default` exports.
-That function takes an object of driver functions (see detailed driver spec below) and returns an array containing `Transducers`, `signals` and `execute`.
+That function takes an object of drivers (see detailed driver spec below) and returns an array containing `Transducers`, `signals` and `execute`.

 ```javascript